Whitesheep18/kidsndogs/reports/README.md

 * Cloud Storage: for storing and versioning data in a GCP bucket.
 * Triggers: To automatically build images when changes are made to main.
 * Container Registry: Images are stored in containers.
-* Cloud Engine: To create and run virtual machines.
+* Compute Engine: To create and run virtual machines.
 * Cloud Run: deploys the model in GCP.
 * Vertex AI: automatically create a VM for us, launch our experiments and then close the VM afterwards.